 The N54 335i tops out at 302hp and 295lb-ft of torque and the N55 outputs the same power figures.
 The N55 has a slightly wider peak torque band, and the N54 has a higher lower-end torque.
 Other than that, power output is similar between both engines.
 For track use, the N54 is a better engine.
 It has a stronger engine block with higher tuning potential.

 The N55 is a stout engine, but the internals are not as strong as the internals of the N54.
-Neither of these engines has a closed-deck design, but the N54 has a forged crankshaft and forged rods.
+Neither of these engines is closed-deck, but the N54 has a forged crankshaft and forged rods.
 The N55 on the other hand has a cast iron crankshaft and cast iron rods.
 The N54 can withstand higher power levels on the stock block.

-You can’t go wrong with either one of these engines, but the N54 has a higher tuning potential and the internals are stronger.
+You can’t go wrong with either one of these engines.
+The N54 has a higher tuning potential and the internals are stronger.
+The N55 is more reliable, and has a better sound.
 If you can keep up with the higher levels of maintenance needed, get an N54.

 The E90/E92 generation of the BMW 335i is available with two different transmission options.
 You can either go for a ZF 6-speed automatic transmission or a 6-speed manual transmission.
 The automatic transmission in the 335i is quite good for a 6-speed from the mid-2000s.
 It shifts faster and transfers engine power better than older automatics, such as the one in the E46.
 The 6-speed ZF transmission in the 335i can also withstand the increased torque of a tuned engine quite well.